 Here’s a great selection of beautiful white wall coverings:

 Again, it’s how important to properly prep and prime your wall surfaces so paint and wallpaper adhesive adheres correctly.

 Also, to avoid chromatic aberration, purchase enough rolls at one time to ensure they are from the same color(s) batch.

-Here’s a great YouTube video tutorial of how Sarah from Haus Von Floof installed wallpaper in her RV
+PRO TIP: Here’s a great YouTube video tutorial of how Sarah from Haus Von Floof installed wallpaper in her RV

 Update your RV Backsplash